Using Your Tax Refund to Increase Home Equity

 Minor Kitchen Remodel

 It’s common knowledge that a kitchen remodel can increase the value of a home.
-However, the cost and return may be different depending on the home’s location and community.
+However, the cost and return may be different depending on the home’s location.
 Remodels should be consistent with the rest of the home and other homes in your area.